 Under the Table Designer, Please change the Create As Clustered option to No

-Now you can see the newly created non clustered index
+See the newly created non clustered index

 Drop Non Clustered Index in SQL Server Example